-Folding is the technique of gently mixing one light and airy ingredient (usually egg whites) into another, denser, ingredient (usually a batter) so that the entire conglomeration stays fluffy when cooked.
+Folding refers to the technique of gently mixing one light and airy ingredient (usually egg whites) into another, denser, ingredient (usually a batter) so that the entire conglomeration stays fluffy when cooked.

-It’s most often seen in the instructions of recipes for soufflés, chiffon cakes, angel food cakes, or any other dishes where you’re depending on the frothy, air-bubble-filled protein structure of beaten egg whites to give your desserts a light texture and help them rise sky-high.
+It’s most often seen in recipe instructions for soufflés, chiffon cakes, and angel food cakes.
+These types of desserts use the frothy, air-bubble-filled protein structure of beaten egg whites to give them a light texture and help them rise sky-high.

-Folding is simple to master because, for once, this is a technique that doesn’t ask you to rely on speed or infinite precision to make it successful.
+Folding is simple to master because, for once, this is a technique that doesn’t ask you to rely on speed or precision for success.
 In fact, this is the cooking equivalent of a tortoise—slow and steady wins the race every time when it comes to folding.

 I use a spoonula—the chunky spatula with one curved side and one flat side—to hug the side of the bowl as I swoop and plop the batter into the center of the bowl as I scoop.
 I also find that turning the bowl slightly as I fold helps the process.

-Watch the video below for an example of folding ingredients in action:
+Watch the video below for an example how to fold ingredients in action.